mruderman/Rethinking-Fall-22-Group-Audit/README.md

 We are using the 2nd edition of, \<[Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/)\>.
 This edition **is a major update** I do not reccommend the first edition (as it is missing key content).

 You will have to find a way to get this book.
 Check your library, many have subscriptions to the official electronic version.
 Purchasing a copy **of the second edition** is a *really good idea* if you can at all afford it.
 If your resources are limited such that you wouldn't be able to participate, you *might* consider asking someone in the community about a temporary pdf to use until you're able to purchase.
 Richard McElreath has been incredibly generous in making all of these materials free of charge.
-It's a simple and not particularly large of sum of money^* to say 'thank you' with.
+It's a simple and not particularly large of sum of money<sup>*</sup> to say 'thank you' with.

-At the same time, we are an international and inter-class group, your situation may be such that purchasing a copy *is* a big deal, my encouragement to support McElreath is not directed at you.
+<sup>*</sup>We are and inter-class and international community.
+Your situation may be such that purchasing a copy *is* a big deal; if so, my encouragement to support McElreath financially is not directed at you.
 We support you and want you to be here!

 # Unaltered Guidance from McElreath's Original Repo